• Skip to primary navigation

 How to make fruit salsa?

-Ok people this recipe is SO easy!
-Honestly, the most time consuming part of making this fruit salsa recipe is chopping the fruit!
-After that it’s just dump, mix and chill!
-Here are a few notes about the steps…
+This recipe is very easy!
+Honestly, the most time consuming part of making this fruit salsa recipe is chopping the fruit.
+After that it’s just dump, mix and chill.
+Here are a few notes about the steps:

 1. Finely dice the fruit.
 In order to ensure a variety of fruit in every delicious bite of this fruit salsa, you need to make sure to cut the fruit into small pieces (except for the raspberries, leave them whole)!